What is home equity?

 Why does your home equity matter?

-Your home equity matters when you are paying private mortgage insurance (PMI).
+Your home equity matters because it represents a financial asset—a sum of money you own that can benefit you in several ways.
+For instance, if you are paying private mortgage insurance (PMI), it’s important to keep an eye on your current home equity.
 Many conventional mortgages require you to pay for PMI until your home’s equity reaches 20%.
 Once you reach this figure, it is often possible to remove PMI from your mortgage and save money.
 If house prices are rising in your community, you may have more home equity than you realize.
-Check yours if you are paying PMI.

-Your home equity matters if you would like to borrow against the value of your equity to finance home improvements, pay for college, or consolidate debts.
+Your growing home equity can also be an available cash source for big expenses.
+You can borrow against the value of your equity to finance home improvements, pay for college, or consolidate debts.
 This is called a cash out refinance.
-You refinance your loan for more than you owe and take the difference in cash.
-How much home equity you have affects the amount of money you might be able to borrow.
+A cash out refinance replaces your current mortgage with a new, larger loan and gives you a portion of your home equity in cash at closing.
+How much home equity you have affects the amount of money you might be able to access and borrow.

 What is "tappable equity"?

 "Tappable equity" is a phrase real estate professionals use to describe the amount of money you might be able to access from your home’s equity.
-Most of the time, you can’t borrow your equity’s full value.
-Instead you can only "tap" a portion of its value because most lenders require you to keep 20% equity in your home.
-Take a look at this sample calculation.
+Most of the time you can’t borrow your equity’s full value.
+Instead, you can only "tap" a portion of its value because most lenders require you to keep 20% equity in your home.
+Look at this sample calculation.

 |Current fair market value of home||$375,000|